thelichedev/blog/posts/defect_evaluation.md

 ### Managing risk

-The grid also show were I would expect risk management in a mature team.
+The grid also shows where I would expect risk management in a mature team.

 Developers should **implement risk mitigation on the "average" line**, using enforcing tools to catch defects at this state, and monitoring metrics that show if there is a derive in the amount of defects reaching this stage.